About Our K-12 Instructional Program

 Elementary curriculum focuses on providing children with skills needed to read, communicate, solve math problems, use technology and apply this knowledge to everyday situations.
 Students experience one-on-one, small-group and whole class learning opportunities with teachers who know their students' needs.
 Specialists provide instruction in art, music, physical education, media and technology to further enrich the curriculum.

 Our elementary schools operate on a system of cycle days.
-A cycle schedule differs from a weekly schedule in that each day school is in session is numbered from one to six.
-The system is used to schedule classes such as art, physical education, music, technology, etc. so students receive consistent programming.
+A cycle schedule differs from a weekly schedule in that each day school is in session is numbered from one to five or one to six.
+The system is used to schedule classes such as art, physical education, music, health, technology, etc. so students receive consistent programming.

 As a result of this schedule, our classroom teachers and specialists are able to: